- What we collect

 - Special access to the research facilities and collection

 - Copies of source materials (within reasonable limits and according to access conditions)

-- A computer workstation with internet access and listening facilities
+- A workstation with internet access and listening facilities

-- A guaranteed performance at the National Folk Festival in Canberra in the Festival following the residency.
+- A guaranteed performance at the National Folk Festival in Canberra in the Festival following the residency (March or April).
 This performance must highlight the work undertaken during the Fellowship

-- A public presentation at the National Library (normally held in November after the Festival)
+- A public presentation at the National Library that reflects on the goals, sources and achievements of the project (normally held in November after the Festival)

 - acknowledge the support of the National Library and the National Folk Fellowship in performances, recordings or publications resulting from the Fellowship